cmusson/dai-transfers-info-table/README.md

 - When working with the data, it made sense to have to sets of data, both updating per the same websocket if applicable, this way a new api get requesr was never required unless the filter parameters change.
 This would mean that resetting/switching back to the original table values would be fast and seamless
 - Styling was made to match the Tessera.co website, with the app functional at small and large screen sizes desktop and mobile.
 - Rather than pagination, being able to scroll down the page (phone or desktop), felt more user friendly than pagination as there was nothing else present in the app, with the headers and search options sticky and available the entire time the user views the data.

+######

+Clarity: Does the README clearly explain the problem and solution?
+Correctness: Does the application do what was asked?
+If there is anything missing, does the README explain why it is missing?
+Code Quality: Is the code simple, easy to understand, and maintainable?
+Testing: how thorough are the automated tests?
+Will they be difficult to change if the requirements of the application were to change?
+Technical Choices: Do choices of libraries, databases, architecture seem appropriate for the challenge?